Overview

 To-Do Apps Don't Scale with Emotional Complexity.

-A scan of TikTok and Reddit reviews reveals consistent and ongoing frustrations with productivity tools for young adults:
+With the 1 week deadline for the Makeathon.
+I decided to conduct secondary research through a scan of TikTok and Reddit reviews which revealed consistent and ongoing frustrations with productivity tools for young adults:

-Millions of TikTok views on "how to customize Apple Notes" - users need complex workarounds just to make productivity feel motivating.
+Thousands of TikTok views on "how to customize Apple Notes to dos" - users need complex workarounds just to make productivity feel motivating.

-Completed tasks vanish without celebration.
-No visual acknowledgment of growth during already uncertain life periods.
+Completed tasks vanish without accomplishment.
+No acknowledgment of growth during an already uncertain life periods.

 One-Size-Fits-None